jpritikin/coach/content/docs/me/health/cookbooks.md

 Page, K. (2014). *The Vegetarian Flavor Bible: The Essential Guide to Culinary Creativity with Vegetables, Fruits, Grains, Legumes, Nuts, Seeds, and More, Based on the Wisdom of Leading American Chefs.* Little, Brown and Company.

+Shukla, S. (2022). *Plant-based India: Nourishing recipes rooted in tradition.* New York: The Experiment.

 ## Notes

 [^vanilla-extract]: [Vanilla extract](https://en.wikipedia.org/wiki/Vanilla_extract)